 About the Program

-The Research Program “History of the Max Planck Society” (Geschichte der Max-Planck-Gesellschaft, GMPG) has emerged from Department I and its work in the historical epistemology of scientific institutions.
+The Research Program “History of the Max Planck Society” (Geschichte der Max-Planck-Gesellschaft, GMPG) has emerged from Department I of the Max Planck Institute for the History of Science and its work in the historical epistemology of scientific institutions.
 Initiated by the president of the Max Planck Society (MPG) Peter Gruss the program assumed its work with the approval of president Martin Stratmann in June 2014.
-Jürgen Kocka (Berlin Science Center), Jürgen Renn, Carsten Reinhardt (Chemical Heritage Foundation, Philadelphia) form a board with Florian Schmaltz as research director.
+Jürgen Kocka (Berlin Social Science Center), Jürgen Renn (MPI for the History of Science) and Carsten Reinhardt (University of Bielefeld) form its advisory board with Florian Schmaltz as research director.

 To understand the fundamental and global changes in the modern world, a history of the twentieth century must acknowledge the tremendous impact of science and technology on political, economic, military, and social developments.
 In order to understand contemporary history of science, it is crucial to investigate Germany’s most prominent research organization: the Max Planck Society.

 Despite numerous institute chronicles and anniversary editions, supplemented by a few significant historical case studies, the MPG still largely remains terra incognita.
-The ongoing research project on the history of the MPG will open new and so far neglected vistas on the contemporary history, politics, and economic development of the Bundesrepublik Deutschland and its international relations.
+The research program will open new and so far neglected vistas on the contemporary history, politics, and economic development of the Bundesrepublik Deutschland and its international relations.
 Who were the key actors and networks?
 Where has the MPG paved the way for innovations?
 What were its successes and failures?
 How are its institutional structures connected to its scientific achievements?
 Does the MPG represent a Sonderweg in Germany?